ubilabs/kirby-object-storage-stream-wrappers/README.md

 ### File System Abstraction Layer in Kirby
 A naive approach to tackle this, would be to add a **file system abstraction layer (possibly in the form of an interface) to Kirby**, which could have different implementations for filesystem alternatives like a proper database (which is a [highly requested feature in the Kirby community](https://kirby.nolt.io/22)) or object storage.
 This is absolutely possible, but also requires a rather large modifications to Kirby, and will take some time to implement.

-* 👍: Adaptable to other implementations (like a database)
+* 👍: Adaptable to other data layers (like a database)
 * 👎: High effort

 ### Operating System Level Adapters